-- If your tastes are more Contemporary you may want to use a narrow 2-1/4" or 3-1/4" wide board in a lighter natural color of the wood.
+- If your tastes are more Contemporary you may want to use a narrow 2-1/4″ or 3-1/4″ wide board in a lighter natural color of the wood.

-- If you like a more Traditional look, then you may want to use a 4" or narrower board width with a medium to light color.
+- If you like a more Traditional look, then you may want to use a 4″ or narrower board width with a medium to light color.

-- If you are looking for a more Country style, then you may want to use a 5" wide board with a darker to light color with possibly a lot of character such as lighter and darker boards with knots and pin (worm) holes, which has become extremely popular.
+- If you are looking for a more Country style, then you may want to use a 5″ wide board with a darker to light color with possibly a lot of character such as lighter and darker boards with knots and pin (worm) holes, which has become extremely popular.

 - If the flooring is going to be Heavily Trafficked, then we may suggest using a wood species like natural oak that has a lot of graining and or character to diffuse any scratches the floor may encounter.

 Decisions seem endless when selecting just the right Hardwood floor for the rooms in your home.
 There are a variety of wood species, colors and grain patterns to consider.
 The wood floor area is one of the largest expanses of color or pattern in a room.
-Your Hardwood flooring should compliment the fabrics, furnishings, and cabinets already present in the space, all while representing your unique personality.
+Your Hardwood flooring should compliment the fabrics, furnishings, and cabinets already present in the space, all while enhancing your unique personality.

-The most popular wood species used in Hardwood flooring is Red Oak Natural or White Oak Natural in either 2-1/4" or 3-1/4" wide boards.
-However, these days anything goes and a lot more people are choosing exotic wood species such as Brazilian Cherry or Santos Mahogany -- with dark, rich, reddish colors.
+The most popular wood species used in Hardwood flooring is Red Oak Natural Or White Oak Natural in either 2-1/4″ or 3-1/4″ wide boards.
+However, these days anything goes and a lot more people are choosing exotic wood species such as Brazilian Cherry or Santos Mahogany — with dark, rich, reddish colors.
 Bamboo and Cork flooring are also becoming more popular.
 Darker colors are most often used in formal or traditional interiors, while lighter colors work best in country, casual and contemporary settings.

 Hardwood flooring can be installed on any grade in your home.
 If you’re installing below grade (in a basement), or over any concrete slab on any level you’d need to use an engineered floor.
 Engineered wood floors are manufactured with cross layers of plywood as a stable base, and then a top layer of real wood is placed on top (called a wear layer).
 Because these engineered wood floors are often more stable than solid wood floors, they can withstand minor moisture level changes better than solid Hardwood flooring can.
 The solid wood floor could possibly cup and buckle in high moisture prone areas like basements.